-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Valuation of defined benefit net pension fund liabilities The Projected Unit method of valuation is used to calculate: benefit obligation (liability) - the total present value of individual scheme members benefits in relation to service completed up to the date of the calculations Service cost - the total present value of individual scheme members benefits which is attributable to service during the accounting period Appropriately qualified experts used to derive valuations.
 Actuarial services including calculation of accounting information provided by Scheme Actuary - Mercers Detailed information to support calculations and assumptions used is provided by the Actuary based on data submitted by the employer.
-The Council has not been subject to: Significant outsourcing / bulk transfer of scheme members Amalgamation/reorganisation Significant redundancy/restructuring programs Average pay increases significantly in excess of assumptions adopted Therefore, the only cause of uncertainty is the impact of the Covid pandemic on financial markets Yes, prepayment will reduce liability from that assessed by Actuary Also fundamental changes in market- implied RPI due to a change in the RPI formula has impacted on Actuary's assumptions for CPI

-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Level 2 investments Fair value is calculated from inputs other than quoted prices that are observable for the asset or liability, e.g. interest rates or yields for similar instruments Appropriately qualified experts used to derive valuations.
+The Council has not been subject to: Significant increases in pay inflation Significant outsourcing / bulk transfer of scheme members Amalgamation/reorganisation Significant redundancy/restructuring programs Average pay increases significantly in excess of assumptions adopted Yes, prepayment will reduce liability from that assessed by Actuary Also fundamental changes in market- implied RPI due to a change in the RPI formula has impacted on Actuary's assumptions for CPI : Level 2 investments Fair value is calculated from inputs other than quoted prices that are observable for the asset or liability, e.g. interest rates or yields for similar instruments Appropriately qualified experts used to derive valuations.
 Fair value calculations provided by Arlingclose The Council does not have any complex investments with high degrees of uncertainty.
-Where level 1 inputs are not available, the Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value - being its professional treasury advisers, Arlingclose.
-No Level 3 investments Fair value is determined using unobservable inputs, e.g. non-market data such as cash flow forecasts or estimated creditworthiness Appropriately qualified experts used to derive valuations.
-Fair value calculations provided by Arlingclose As above No
+Where level 1 inputs are not available, the Council employs relevant experts to identify the most appropriate valuation No